jesselessa/jessbook/README.md

 - Create a new branch for your feature or bug fix : `git checkout -b my-feature`.
 - Make your changes and ensure that your code follows the project coding style.
 - Test your changes locally.
-- Commit your changes and push to your forked repository.
+- Commit your changes and push them to your forked repository.
 - Submit a pull request to the main repository with a clear description of your changes.

 ## Stay updated